CodetrixStudio/CapacitorGoogleAuth/README.md

 > [!WARNING]
-> This plugin is "virtually" archived as there no way to reach the maintainer in any medium, only one person with write rights @reslear and don't do native
+> This plugin is "virtually" archived as there no way to reach the author in any medium
 > Please use: https://github.com/Cap-go/capacitor-social-login as alternative follow [**migration here**](https://github.com/Cap-go/capacitor-social-login/blob/main/MIGRATION_CODETRIX.md)

 <h1 align="center">CapacitorGoogleAuth</h1>